 Aligning Irregular SCADA Timestamps to UTC for EPA Compliance Automation

-SCADA historians (e.g., Wonderware, Ignition, OSIsoft PI) export telemetry as mixed-type columns: ISO strings, MM/DD/YYYY strings, or timezone-naive datetime objects.
-The parser below normalizes these string formats; purely numeric epoch values should first be converted with pd.to_datetime(..., unit="s").
-Silent coercion failures must be intercepted before they propagate to compliance calculations.
+SCADA historians (Wonderware, Ignition, OSIsoft PI) export telemetry as mixed-type columns: ISO-8601 strings, MM/DD/YYYY strings, or time-zone-naive datetime objects.
+The parser normalizes those string formats in a single pass; purely numeric epoch values should first be converted with pd.to_datetime(..., unit="s").
+Silent coercion failures must be intercepted before they propagate into a compliance calculation, so unparseable rows are logged with their indices and dropped rather than left as NaT.

 import pandas as pd